marsbos/koh/README.md

 })
 ```

-Inside the factory, your code runs EXACTLY once per instance.
-No re-renders.
-Ever.

 ### Why the Factory wins:
 - Physical Boundaries: Every island is a real Web Component.
 No CSS leaks, no global scope pollution, just clean encapsulation.
 - Zero-Overhead Lifecycle: Leveraging the browser-native connectedCallback.
 Koh knows exactly when an island enters or leaves the DOM without a complex internal scheduler.